 - If “Photos” is off, tap to turn it on.
 Now your photos will be automatically stored and saved in their original resolution on iCloud.
 You have the option to download original full-resolution photos to your devices, or you can choose to download optimized, space-saving versions instead.

-- If you’re using Windows 10, download and install iCloud for Windows.
+- If you’re using Windows, download and install iCloud for Windows.
 Sign in with your Apple ID.
-Next to Photos, click Options.
-Select iCloud Photos.
-Click Done, then click Apply.
+In the "Photos" click the arrow to the right of "Shared Albums."
+Turn on "Upload and store your PC photo library in iCloud..."
+Click "Done."
 Any photos you download will go to your iCloud Photos folder on your PC, but you can click “Change” to sync them to a different folder.

 If you’re using a Mac, iCloud will already be installed on your computer.
-Make sure you’ve set up your Mac to sync iCloud Photos by going to Apple menu, selecting “System Preferences,” and then choosing Apple ID.
-Make sure “Photos” is selected.
+Set up your Mac to sync iCloud Photos by going to Apple menu, selecting “System Settings,” and then choosing Apple ID.
+Select “Photos.”
+Toggle on "Sync this Mac."
 Once it’s selected, your iPhone photos will automatically sync with your Mac.

 Andrea Smith is an award-winning technology broadcast journalist, reporter, and producer.
 Andrea was the Technology Producer and an on-air Technology contributor at ABC News for over two decades before becoming the Lifestyle Channel Editor at Mashable, where she explored the ways in which real people, not just geeks, began using technology in their everyday lives.